TsLu1s/TSForecasting/README.md

 * train_size: Length of Train data in which will be applied the first Expanding Window iteration;
 * forecast_size: Full length of test/future ahead predictions;
 * sliding_size: Length of sliding window, sliding_size>=forecast_size is suggested;
-* models: Select all the models intented do ensemble to evaluation.
+* models: Select all the models intented to ensemble to evaluation.
 To fit and compare predictive performance of available models set them in paramater `models:list`, options are the following:
   * `RandomForest`
   * `ExtraTrees`
   * `GBR`